 Suddenly you start seeing how the value of the hay saved can almost completely offset the cost of Riomax®.

-Take it a step further, and based on the cost of Riomax® before any volume discounts, your average cost per head per day of 34 cents.
+Take it a step further, and based on the cost of Riomax® before any volume discounts, your average cost per head per day is 42 cents USD.

 A Complete Mineral Program

 Now comes the best part.
 Many times, people don't realize that the Riomax® program is an all-encompassed, A to Z mineral program.
 When you use the Riomax® tub, you do not need to supplement any other mineral at all (just some free-choice salt).
 If you usually feed an average type of loose mineral throughout the winter, that’s more thing to subtract, as it’s no longer needed!

 Let's say that loose mineral costs you 18 cents per head per day.